Medium Interview

 I will provide two:

-1. Early in my career, I was fortunate to have mentor, John Murphy.
+1. Early in my career, I was fortunate to have a mentor, John Murphy.
 At that time, I was reading a lot of personal development books and learning a lot about life.
 Murph was an amazing example.
 While I was reading all those books, I watched him exemplify behaviors the books would mention.
 For example, in The 7 Habits of Highly Effective People, Covey has a chapter dedicated to “seeking to understand, before seeking to be understood.”
 I remember reading that book and right before my eyes observing Murph engaging with co-workers, prospective clients and others and always listening so intently.
 That is one of many examples of things I learned from his actions.

 2. My co-founder and brother, Darren.
 While I could have continued to stay in the security of CEO-level positions at major national firms, my brother encouraged me to take the leap of faith to start my own entrepreneurial venture.
 He inspired me that there was something bigger waiting, and our joint efforts at that time are the reason I am having this amazing interview with you today — and helping millions of Americans achieve the financial security and peace of mind they never dreamed possible.